masrenda/reivim/README.md

 ### Snippets

-If we look at the directory structure of the "snippets" folder, there is one file in each folder there that should not be changed, namely: package.json
+If we look at the directory structure of the `snippets` folder, there is one file in each folder there that should not be changed, namely: package.json

 ```bash
 snippets